 With MetaVR technology you can simulate future proposed urban warfare capabilities such as:

-A MAV has entered through a doorway in advance of the infantry to provide reconnaissance that limits a soldier's exposure to danger.
+An RQ-16 T-Hawk UAV entering a doorway in advance of infantry personnel to provide reconnaissance that limits a soldier's exposure to danger.

 MetaVR VRSG can simulate the camera or sensor views of what the UAV prototype would display to an operator, as shown below.
 The sensor views in VRSG can be configured to match the capabilities of a vendor's UAV.